alldaygzchen/needcode/readme.md

 9. Percolating up and down the end of the list satisfies the structure and order property
 10. heapify: creating heap there are n elements:O(nlog(n)), however using heapify from input array cost O(n) [Percolating down is more efficient since less number node from the top should execute]
 11. we can also use heap to sort array since remove is O(log(n)) thus O(nlog(n))
-12. heaps disadvantage: search ,heap advantage: sort and min/max search
+12. heaps disadvantage: search, heap advantage: sort and min/max search

 # Hashing